Setup & Migration

 • Test label printing — Print a test label to confirm your printer is configured correctly.

-• Invite your team — Send invitations to all team members and assign roles.
+• Invite your team — Use Organization > Invitations (or the Setup Wizard's "Invite team" step) to send invitations and assign roles.

 • Run a test export — Generate a test CSV export to verify your template produces the correct format.